HorizenOfficial/lambo-registry/README.md

 **Bootstrap and run**

-A detailed description of how to set up Lambo sidechain network and run a node with a connection to the mainchain is identical to the one described in [Sidechains-SDK docs](https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/examples/simpleapp/mc_sc_workflow_example.md).
+The process to set up a Lambo sidechain network and run its nodes with a connection to the mainchain is identical to the one described in [Sidechains-SDK simple app example](https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/examples/simpleapp/mc_sc_workflow_example.md).
 There is no custom steps specific to Lambo application.

-For initial testing on the regtest the predefined [lambo_settings.conf](src/main/resources/lambo_settings.conf) configuration file can be used.
+For initial testing on regtest, you can use the predefined [lambo_settings.conf](src/main/resources/lambo_settings.conf) configuration file.

-To run Lambo node with `lambo_settings.conf`:
+Then to run a Lambo node, you can:
-1. Go to project root folder.
+1. Go to the project root folder.
-2. Build and package Lambo jar `mvn package`.
+2. Build and package Lambo jar: `mvn package`.
-3. Execute application using the following command:
+3. Execute the application with the following command:

 For Linux:
 ```